 This could have a profound impact for U.S. regulators if other jurisdictions adopt a provision like Dodd-Frank's confidentiality and indemnification requirement.
 The imposition of the indemnification requirement on foreign governments increases the potential that foreign regimes will adopt reciprocal provisions.
 The CFTC, SEC, and others may find themselves precluded from accessing non-U.S. SDR data unless they agree to indemnify the non-U.S. private third party trade repository.

-The SEC noted in testimony before the House Financial Services Committee last year that the agency "would be legally unable to meet any such indemnification requirement and has argued vigorously against similar requirements in other contexts."1 The CFTC would likely face a similar challenge.
+Last year, before this Subcommittee, the SEC testified that the agency "would be legally unable to meet any such indemnification requirement and has argued vigorously against similar requirements in other contexts."
+The CFTC would likely face a similar challenge.